-Glacier is home to a healthy population of these majestic and powerful animals.
-Well studied by scientists.
-They favor many habitats, from dense forests to open meadows and go where their food sources are available.
+Glacier is home to a healthy population of these majestic and powerful wild animals.
+They favor many habitats, from dense forests to open meadows, and go where their food sources are available.
 In the summer, you can often see them in high mountain meadows digging up grubs, roots, and gorging on huckleberries.
 In the fall, you can see them near the rivers for the fall spawning of trout species.
-You can see a Grizzly Bear in most areas of the Park, but Many Glacier is often the most common valley to see one.
+You can see a Grizzly Bear in most areas of Glacier National Park, but Many Glacier is often the most common valley to see one.

-- Bull Trout, currently listed as vulnerable.
+- Currently listed as vulnerable.
 If you catch a Bull Trout, please release it.